Aatlantise/aatlantise.github.io/_pages/about.md

 I'm a PhD Student at the Linguistic Department at Georgetown University, advised by [Ethan Wilcox](https://wilcoxeg.github.io/).
-I am most interested in natural language understanding and how humans and computational systems interact with meaning and form when they process language and perform linguistic tasks.
+I am interested in information theoretic approaches to linguistics and the representations of syntactic and semantic structures in models of language and text, including annotated corpora and LLMs.

 Before coming to Georgetown, I was NLP engineer at NCSOFT, where I worked on NLU and information extraction.